From left: Janet Martini, David Swarens, Vykki Mende Gray

 Club (later calling itself Los Californios),

-and its adjunct the Casa de Adobe,
+Center, and its adjunct the Casa de Adobe,

 Elisabeth Waldo with her creative

-compositions based on historic California music, Elizabeth Erro Hvolboll,
+compositions based on historic California music,

-Luis Moreno,
+Elizabeth Erro Hvolboll and Luis Moreno,

 Luis Goena and his dancers Los parientes,